 - The Buzz.
 Stay in touch with the latest trends: Google Docs, YouTube, Facebook, Club Penguin.

 - Online Intelligence.
-Explain that an email or a window popup claiming you’ve won something is not all it seems to be.
+Explain that an email or a window popup claiming you have won something is not all it seems to be.
 Teach your child about choosing anonymous screen names and secure passwords, and about the rules of online information sharing.

 getting back into the workforce